-The Affordable Housing Trust Fund (AHTF) creates affordable rental housing for low and very low income households by making long-term loans for new construction or for the rehabilitation of existing residential structures through an open competitive Call For Projects process.
+The Affordable Housing Managed Pipeline creates affordable rental housing for low and very low income households by making long-term loans for new construction or for the rehabilitation of existing residential structures through an open competitive Call For Projects process.

-The AHTF was established by the Mayor and City Council through the City's budget process in June 2000, in response to the critical shortage of affordable housing in Los Angeles.
+In response to the critical shortage of affordable housing in Los Angeles, the Mayor and City Council, through the City's budget process created the Affordable Housing Trust Fund in June 2000.
 Seed funding of $5 million was provided, which was immediately committed by the Los Angeles Housing + Community Investment Department (HCIDLA) to fund proposed housing developments that were on the waiting list from the NOFA for that year.
 In the following fiscal year, $10.5 million was budgeted for the Affordable Housing Trust Fund (Fiscal Year 2001-2002).
-In January 2002, the Mayor announced his $100 million proposal for the Affordable Housing Trust Fund, and a multi-year funding plan based on the Mayor’s proposed plan was approved.
+In January 2002, Mayor Hahn announced his $100 million proposal for the Affordable Housing Trust Fund, and a multi-year funding plan based on the Mayor’s proposed plan was approved.

 CALL FOR PROJECTS AND PIPELINE

-To download the most current AHTF Regulations, Policies and Procedures, please click here.
+To download the most current Managed Pipeline Regulations, Policies and Procedures, please visit the Library.

-For updates and AHTF announcements please visit the View all announcements page.
+For updates and AHMP announcements please visit the View all announcements page.

 For questions about the Affordable Housing Managed Pipeline Program, please contact Yaneli Ruiz at Yaneli.Ruiz@lacity.org or Mariano Napa at email@example.com.

 If you need assistance finding affordable housing, please contact (877) 428-8844 or visit www.housing.LACity.org